cellgeni/notebooks/README.md

 R and RStudio are also available on JupyterHub:
 - A new R session can be started from the Launcher
-- To switch to RStudio interface, change the word `lab` in your adress bar to the word `rstudio`:
+- To switch to RStudio interface, change the word `lab` in your address bar to the word `rstudio`:
 ```
 https://jupyter.cellgeni.sanger.ac.uk/user/<your-username>/rstudio
 ```